 Donating used items is another way to reduce your waste.

 You can donate working electronics, building materials, toys and more to thrift stores, flea markets and nonprofits across the city and county.

 For example, used bicycles and bike parts can be donated to Community Cycles.
 The nonprofit also offers bike repair workshops, used bikes and bike accessories for purchase, and access to repair tools in their DIY Bike Shop.

 Donate your gently-used clothes and shoes to a thrift store, bring them to a donation drop-box or sell them to a consignment shop.

 Clothing can be difficult to recycle when it reaches the end of its lifecycle.
 To help prevent clothing from ending up in the landfill, conserve what you have and only buy what you need.

-Check out Eco-Cycle's A to Z Guide to learn more about recycling and donating many common materials.
+Check out Eco-Cycle's A-Z Recycling Guide to learn more about recycling and donating many common materials.

 Shifting to Circularity

-Our community is working to build a circular economy, a holistic rethinking of how we produce, buy, use and discard materials.
+Our community is working to build a circular economy, a more sustainable system that rethinks how materials are produced, used and discarded.
 Circularity reduces our reliance on landfills and recycling by building systems that do not create waste in the first place.

 Explore Circular Boulder to learn more about circularity in our city.